Skip to Main Content

 Getting Screened for Chlamydia

-A chlamydia screening tests a sample of body fluids to check for infection.
+A chlamydia screening checks a sample of body fluids for infection.
 Your provider may ask for a urine sample or collect fluid by swabbing the penis, vagina, or rectum.

 Who Should Get Screened?